jruillier/smartconstraints/README.md

     </build>
 ```

-Add the `@CopyJavaxConstraints` annotation
+Add the `@CopyJavaxConstraints` or `@CopyJakartaConstraints` annotation
 on a `package-info.java` in your project,
 where composed annotations will be generated.

-Add the `from` attribute to `@CopyJavaxConstraints`
+Add the `from` attribute
 and specify the package where your entities
 are located.